jessieyang0320/report-canvas/README.md

-# Report of IMOOC
+# Report Template(for phone size screen)

 checkout: [live demo](https://canvas-report.herokuapp.com/index.html)

-This is a WebApp developed with html, css, jquery, fullpage, canvas IMOOC is a online learning platform componentization(quickly generate needed chart with data), animation
+A report template designed for IMOOC, which is the largest online learning platform for web developers in China.
+This template is designed based on the concept of componentization and  each type of charts is styled and works individually.
+With this kind of design, users can quickly generate reports with multi-types of charts and customized style by simply passing data into it.

+Developed with html, css, jquery, fullpage.js, canvas.js

 see chart examples